|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 This aside by Pausanias is an aid to scholars attempting to date his travels, his visit to Athens and the events he mentions.

-Of the Panathenaic Stadium, also built by Herodes Atticus, Pausanias writes:
+Of the Panathenaic Stadium (see photo below), also built by Herodes Atticus, Pausanias writes:

 "A marvel to the eyes, though not so impressive to hear of, is a race-course of white marble, the size of which can best be estimated from the fact that beginning in a crescent on the heights above the Ilissos, it descends in two straight lines to the river bank.
 This was built by Herodes, an Athenian, and the greater part of the Pentelic quarry was exhausted in its construction."

-Pausanias, Book 1, Chapter 19, section 6.
+Pausanias, Description of Greece, Book 1, chapter 19, section 6.
 At Perseus Digital Library.

-Further information about Pausanias in the PEOPLE section.
+Further information about Pausanias in the MFP PEOPLE section.

 7. Spon and Wheler